 Eric Buescher is a principal at Cotchett, Pitre & McCarthy, LLP where he works on fraud cases as well as water and land use litigation.
 Eric focuses on the federal and California False Claims Acts, financial elder abuse, and complex ...

-Emanuel B. Townsend is a Senior Associate at Cotchett, Pitre & McCarthy, LLP where he represents whistleblowers in qui tam actions in both state and federal court, victims of complex financial fraud, employees who have been ...
+Emanuel B. Townsend is a Partner at Cotchett, Pitre & McCarthy, LLP where he represents whistleblowers in qui tam actions in both state and federal court, victims of complex financial fraud, employees who have been unlawfully ...